Why Attend Homeschool Day at the Capitol?

 3. Catch a little of the passion and vision for liberty and for homeschooling from those who have been on the front lines of the battle, like Concerned Parents of Colorado Director, Treon Goossen.

-5. After last election, the governorship and both houses in the Colorado legislature are controlled by the Democrat party (which is largely supported by the teacher unions that have clearly opposed homeschool freedoms).
+5. After last election, the governorship and both houses in the Colorado legislature are controlled by the Democratic party (which is largely supported by the teacher unions that have clearly opposed homeschool freedoms).
 This is the first time it has happened in Colorado in 50 years.

 7. “All that is required for evil to prevail is for good men to do nothing.” – Edmund Burke